tastytough/COMP2116-UserDocs/README.md

 ### Using MkDocs

-We used MkDocs to serve our MySQL User Documentation because we
+We used MkDocs to serve our MySQL User Documentation online because we like the Markdown's theme, template, and components from [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/).
+We also experienced Markdown's references and added an extra css file to make our documentation more stunning.

 ### Using Markdown